jenkinsci/openshift-sync-plugin/README.md

 # openshift-jenkins-sync-plugin

-This Jenkins plugin keeps OpenShift BuildConfig and Build objects in sync With Jenkins Jobs and Builds.
+This Jenkins plugin keeps OpenShift BuildConfig and Build objects in sync with Jenkins Jobs and Builds.

 The synchronization works like this